OpenScienceLabs/opensciencelabs.github.io/pages/blog/call-for-interns/index.md

 <!-- # Intro -->

-The Open Science Labs (OSL) has announced its Internship and Learning Program for the first cycle of 2024, in collaboration with The GRAPH Network.
+The Open Science Labs (OSL) has announced its Internship for the first cycle of 2024, in collaboration with The GRAPH Network.
 The program offers opportunities for mentors and student/collaborators, although it is unpaid.
-Project proposals must be open source, have a Code of Conduct, define clear tasks for interns, and have at least one mentor.

 ## Initial Guidelines for Internship Program Candidates:
 ---